 It is also an excellent blood cleanser, good for fever, carbuncles, acne, eczema, boils, peritonitis, syphilitic conditions, bites and stings of poisonous snakes and insects, wounds, troubled skin as well as allergies.
 Echinacea aids in the healing of cuts, it can put nonmalignant tumor under control such as fibroid as well decrease any kind of inflammation.

 Centuries ago, the indigenous people such as the Plains Indians tribes also utilized echinacea to remedy bites received from snakes as well as insects that were poisonous to humans.

 Echinacea herb contains anti-inflammatory as well as antiviral properties and it is the best-selling herb in health food stores for several years.
 It is still popular today. as for me, it will always be dear to me, especially to boost my immune system.

 It contains various compounds that contribute to its effectiveness as a potent health and medicinal plant.
-It contains essential oil, polyacetylenes, polysaccharides, betain, sesquiterpenes, glycoside as well as caryophylene.
+It contains essential oil, polyacetylenes, polysaccharides, betaine, sesquiterpenes, glycoside as well as caryophyllene.
 In addition it also contains copper, iron, tannins, protein, fatty acids, and vitamins A, C, and E.

 The immune benefits may be credited to its high content levels of polysaccharides.
 One such Polysaccharides is insulin which can increase the production of T-cells and augmentin other natural killer cell activity.
 Echinacea also contains alkylamides which are fat-soluble and a caffeic acid glycoside called echinacoside.
 These two substances contribute to its ability to empower the body’s immune system.